Dog Diseases & Treatments - A to Z Guide for Pet Owners

 • Vaccinations: Essential for preventing diseases like Rabies, Canine Distemper, Canine Parvovirus, and Kennel Cough.
 Regular vaccination schedules are a critical aspect of preventive care.

 • Antiparasitics: Used to treat Fleas, Intestinal Parasite Infections, Heartworm, and Tick-Borne Diseases.
-These medications can be administered orally, topically, or through injections.
+These medicines can be administered orally, topically, or through injections.
 Explore pharmacy options for all necessary treatments.

 2. Surgery: